irina92-08/frontend-project-12/README.md

 ## 🌐 Localization

-The application supports multiple languages through react-i18next with translations organized by page and component.
+The i18n system is implemented through react-i18next with translations organized by pages and components.
+Currently, only Russian language is supported, but the architecture allows for easy addition of new languages.

 ## ⚠️ Error Handling